You don’t have to be a coding expert or a design whiz to create an awesome WordPress blog or website.

 There are thousands of SEO strategies out there that are beyond the scope of this post.

-But a simple way to start improving your SEO right now is to download the Yoast SEO plugin.
+A simple way to start improving your SEO right now is to download the Yoast SEO plugin.

 Here are some of the features you get with Yoast SEO: